My background prior to entering the coaching profession has been in adult learning, especially in communications skills and cross-cultural training.

 I therefore offer both individual and group supervision, face to face and on Skype.
 I aim to create packages which are tailored to the individual or group of coach's specific needs, availability and finances.
 I like to make sure that before entering an agreement that the coach(s) gain a clear sense of how I will work, and whether it will be compatible to their needs.
 After all - it's all about a good working relationship.

-Katherine is an active contributor to AOCS's Strategy Group, co-created and ran our first supervision unconference, and became our Chair in November, 2015.
+Katherine is an active contributor to AOCS's Strategy Group, co-created and ran our first supervision unconference, and was our Chair from late 2015 to 2018.

 |Supervision Rate||£175.00 per 1.5 hr session (£50 - 75.00 per session for not for profit sector), plus travel.|